gruntwork-io/terragrunt/README.md

 prefix `--terragrunt-`.
 The currently available options are:

 * `--terragrunt-config`: A custom path to the `terraform.tfvars` file.
 May also be specified via the `TERRAGRUNT_CONFIG` environment variable.
-The default path is `terraform.tfvars` in the current directory.
+The default path is `terraform.tfvars` in the current directory (see [Terragrunt config files](#terragrnt-config-files) for a slightly more nuanced explanation).
 * `--terragrunt-tfpath`: A custom path to the Terraform binary.
 May also be specified via the `TERRAGRUNT_TFPATH` environment variable.
 The default is `terraform` in a directory on your PATH.
 * `--terragrunt-non-interactive`: Don't show interactive user prompts.
 This will default the answer for all prompts to